giorgi-g/nestjs-prisma-generator/CONTRIBUTING.md

-# Contributing to prisma-generator-nestjs-dto
+# Contributing to nestjs-prisma-generator

-Thanks for contributing to prisma-generator-nestjs-dto!
+Thanks for contributing to nestjs-prisma-generator!

 ## License